-Recently there has been a revision of the BSI guide to emergency lighting from Ian Watts, Emergency Lighting expert at Kohler Uninterruptible Power.
+Recently there has been a revision of the BSI guide to emergency lighting from Ian Watts, a UPS emergency lighting expert at Kohler Uninterruptible Power.

-In this article, we outline the key points in terms of correct device choice.
+In this article, we outline the key points in terms of correct emergency lighting choices.

 While the major requirement of emergency lighting is to ensure that appropriate safety legislation is complied with, the systems also have other uses, and these should be taken into account when selecting the most appropriate system for a particular application.